openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 authorization_header

 > If the endpoint_url requires authorization, the receiver SHOULD provide this authorization header in the stream creation/updation.
 If present, the Transmitter MUST provide this value with every HTTP request to the `endpoint_url`.
+The Transmitter MUST specify the value of this field as the value of the `Authorization` HTTP Request Header as specified in Section 11.6.2 of RFC 9110 {{RFC9110}}

 ### Poll Delivery using HTTP
 This section provides SSF profiling specifications for the {{RFC8936}} spec.